 There are 5 main types of small bowel cancer:

 Adenocarcinoma.
 Adenocarcinoma is the most common type of small bowel cancer, usually occurring in the duodenum or jejunum.
 Adenocarcinoma begins in the gland cells of the small bowel.
 This guide focuses on this type of small bowel cancer.

 Sarcoma.
 Small bowel sarcoma is generally a leiomyosarcoma, which is a tumor that arises in the muscle tissue that makes up part of the intestine.
 This type of tumor most often occurs in the ileum.
 Learn more about sarcoma.

 Gastrointestinal stromal tumor (GIST).
 GIST is an uncommon tumor that is believed to start in cells found in the walls of the gastrointestinal (GI) tract, called interstitial cells of Cajal (ICC).
-GIST belongs to a group of cancers called soft tissue sarcomas.
+GIST belongs to a group of cancers called soft-tissue sarcomas.
 Learn more about gastrointestinal stromal tumors.

 Lymphoma.
 Lymphoma is a cancer of the lymph system, which is part of the body’s immune system.
 Lymphoma that occurs in the small bowel usually occurs in the jejunum or ileum and is most commonly non-Hodgkin lymphoma.
 Learn more about non-Hodgkin lymphoma.